thaydan/ocp8/README.md

 # ocp8

-ToDo & Co is an application to manage your daily tasks.[Try the demo](https://ocp8.rominfo.fr)
+ToDo & Co is an application to manage your daily tasks.
+[Try the demo](https://ocp8.rominfo.fr).
 The credentials are the same as those included in the fixtures.

 ## Requierements